Lake Annecy from Talloires © French Moments

 The cycling path around Lake Annecy © French Moments

 Throughout the year, cycling is an activity enjoyed by the locals.
-A dedicated cycling path linking the old town of Annecy to Faverges runs alongside the western shore of the lake.
-40 kms long, it follows the old railway line which used to link Annecy to Albertville.
+A dedicated cycling path linking the old town of Annecy to Faverges runs alongside the lake’s western shore.
+40 km long, it follows the old railway line which used to link Annecy to Albertville.

 Find out more about cycling around the lake.